cowtrix/cowtrix.github.io/posts/funnel-web-gully.md

 An alarm woke us and we prepped in the illumination of our headlamps.
 It was cold and our breath misted in front of our faces.
 The radshield had gotten some dirt somewhere deep in its innards and Serge cursed in French at the delay while Pru hurriedly ripped off a panel and blew into it with deep breaths, mashing the power button until its fans finally whizzed back into life.
 We said goodbye to our dead creep buddies and cautiously made our way back out into the gully.

 Now, in the pitch black of a cloudy night, I was the one who took point.
 I sent one observer up about ten metres above to float, and another in front to poke around corners.
 The heat gun was no good this close, way too visible on infra, and so we hacked our way through the fibre webs only when we had to.
 It meant a winding and slow route down the gully and towards our prize.
-But no bluebottles or fizzers or anything else appeared above them, and that’s what mattered.
+But no bluebottles or fizzers or anything else appeared above, and that’s what mattered.

-And then we crawled on our stomachs for the last hour, becoming tangled up in fibre and having to cut ourselves free every so often.
+And then we crawled on our stomachs for the last hour, becoming slowly tangled up in fibre and having to cut ourselves free every so often.
 Until finally, we reached deep into a mass of webbing at least twenty metres across, draped on one of the few patches of trees still remaining.
 I drew the observers back into my pack.

 We didn’t need to say it.
 The stage was only two hundred metres away on the other side of that web.
 They wanted a good backdrop of the strange new battlefield of the future, something shiny for the news back home.
 We’d surely give it to them.